Netflix partners with Microsoft to offer cheaper streaming plan

 Microsoft added that advertisers "will have access to the Netflix audience and premium connected TV inventory."

-Adding advertising means Netflix will expose itself to some thorny issues, including debates around consumers' personal data being harvested on a massive scale to target them with more lucrative, personalised pitches.
+Adding advertising means Netflix will expose itself to some thorny issues, including debates around consumers' personal data being harvested on a massive scale to target them with more lucrative, personalized pitches.

 Analysts were not surprised by Netflix's choice in Microsoft because it offers fewer conflicts of interest for Netflix than some other companies.